About Bridge program

 Q: Can I miss class and go on a family vacation?

-A: We strongly advise against missing class due to the rigor of the program.
+A: No, We strongly advise against missing class due to the rigor of the program.
 If you choose to go on a family vacation during the 7- weeks, communicate with your Faculty mentor and instructors before leaving.
 Plan ahead

 Q: Is on-campus housing available?